 Perhaps even more of them will look back with an appreciation for our successes as they take their turn dealing with relentless, emboldened oppression.
 Lucky them, they get to deal with the new persecution called “Religious Freedom” (which is not to be confused with religion or freedom).

 It’s Part of the Reward

 Mostly, though, #thesekidstoday don’t know and they don’t want to know.
 Which, to me, is a big effing So What.

 I celebrate that they don’t HAVE to speak our language, and they don’t HAVE to know the way it was.
 We did our jobs for LGBT civil rights as well as we could.
 We succeeded in so many areas, and more quickly than any of us dreamed.

 These kids today?
 They are our proof that we did good.
 We changed the world.
 Guess what?
 Change is a double-edged sword.
 It always has been.

 Did we do enough?
 No. Is it perfect?
 No. Did we leave people behind?
 Yes.
 Did we leave a bunch of stuff undone that people younger than us will have to address?
 Yes we did.
 Are some of them kinda pissed about having to fix our piecemeal equality while also trying to put out the planetary fire?
 You bet your sweet bippy they are.

 Which is natural.
 After all, a couple generations after the shiny new U.S. Constitution was put into place there were #thesekidstoday saying it wasn’t good enough.
 Injustices continued.
-What were those old people thinking not fixing everything?
+The can you kicked down the road?
 Now we have to have a Civil War.
 Thx @FoundingFathers pls tell us again abt 1776 #okboomer.